Andrew-Raz-ACRV/ndi_tracker_project/README.md

 There is Matlab code to process the data from .csv to vectors using the command NDI_csr_to_vectors.m Other codes include examples of performing registration with known points for the sensors.

+For students at QUT, there is an instruction guide pdf in this repository